Yes, everyone applies through the same process and program no matter where they live in Alaska.

 Rent Relief FAQs

 Yes.
-Alaska Housing Rent Relief provides up to 12 months of future rent relief to eligible applicants.
+Alaska Housing Rent Relief can provide assistance with current and future rent to eligible applicants.

 Yes.
 Alaska Housing Rent Relief can be used to help you catch up on unpaid utility bills.